afgbloch/POCS-Quizz/Quizz.md

 - [ ] avoid interpretation
 - [ ] virtualize resources
 - [x] improve portability
+**Explanation**
+The goal of the language virtual machines is not to virtualize resources.
+Although important, performance is not the primary purpose of language VMs.

 ### Staged compilation:
 - [x] is organized as a series of stages
 - [ ] can improves performance, but compromises bytecode portability
 - [x] allows for hardware-specific optimizations
-- [x] provides better memory protection
+- [x] provides better memory protection **Explanation**
+Staged compilation is organized as a series of stages, with the final stage taking place at runtime, allowing for runtime memory checks and low-level optimizations.

 ### Programs written in high level languages can run faster than programs written in low level languages because:
 - [x] compilers may be better at optimizing than humans